-Now open the ports used by those network services that will be available to the Internet:
+Now open the ports used by those network services that will be available to the Internet.
+First, the traffic that is destined to the firewall itself:

-pass in on \$ext\if inet proto tcp from any to (\$ext\if) \ port \$tcp\services flags S/SA keep state pass in on \$ext\if proto tcp from any to \$comp3 port 80 \ flags S/SA synproxy state
+pass in on egress inet proto tcp from any to (egress) \ port \$tcp_services pass in on egress inet proto tcp to (egress) port 80 \ rdr-to \$comp3 synproxy state

-Specifying the network ports in the macro \$tcp\services makes it simple to open additional services to the Internet by simply editing the macro and reloading the ruleset.
-UDP services can also be opened up by creating a \$udp\services macro and adding a filter rule, similar to the one above, that specifies proto udp.
+Specifying the network ports in the macro tcp_services makes it simple to open additional services to the Internet by simply editing the macro and reloading the ruleset.
+UDP services can also be opened up by creating a sudp_services macro and adding a filter rule, similar to the one above, that specifies proto udp.